Onely7/local_translator/README.md

 A browser window will open displaying the translation app.
 If it doesn't appear, open the URL shown above in your browser manually to view the interface.

----

 ## How to Use

 1. **Main Translation (Single Engine)**
    - Select a **Translation Engine** from the dropdown at the top of the screen
    - Select a **Target Language** from the dropdown on the right
-   - Enter the text you want to translate in the left column and click the "Run Translation" button below
+   - Enter the text you want to translate in the left column and click the **"Run Translation"** button below
    - The translation result will appear in the right column.
    <img src="images/local_translator_gui_01.png" alt="local translator result 01" width=85%>

 2. **Compare Engines (Multi-Engine Comparison)**
    - In the **Select multiple engines to compare** section at the bottom, select multiple engines you want to compare
    - Choose either **Horizontal** or **Vertical** under **Comparison Layout**
-   - Click the "Compare" button, and you’ll see the translation results from each engine for the same input text and target language displayed together.
+   - Click the **"Compare"** button, and you’ll see the translation results from each engine for the same input text and target language displayed together.
    <img src="images/local_translator_gui_02.png" alt="local translator result 02" width=85%>

----

 ## Notes